cristian-5/Spin/Documentation/Libraries/Console.md

 ### @shared func read(object: Any...) -> String;

-Writes object to the output buffer, without ending the current line, waits for user input, returns the corresponding string.
+Writes object to the output buffer, without ending the current line.
+Then waits for user input, returns the corresponding string.

 **object**: Can be any type of object.